arcxteam/ink-node/README.md

-# A Complete Guide - Run Node Ink, the L2 Blockchain Built-on OP Superchain by Kraken
+# A Complete Guide - Run Ink Node, the L2 Blockchain Built-on OP Superchain by Kraken

 Ink is Layer 2 blockchain project focussing for DeFi applications that built-on Optimism Superchain and released by from the team behind Kraken (Payward Inc)